MALTA (EU) RESIDENCY & CITIZENSHIP

 Summary

-How long is the processing time to get the Malta citizenship by investment?
-Malta residency is granted in as little as two weeks, which is the first step of the citizenship by investment application procedure.
-Malta citizenship processing, which is the second step in the application procedure, takes either 12 or 36 months, depending on the residency period selected by the applicant.
+How long is the processing time to get the Malta citizenship?
+Malta residency is granted in a few weeks after application processing, which is the first step of the citizenship application procedure.
+Malta citizenship processing, which is the second step in the application procedure, takes 12 - 16 months.
 Processing times also depend on how fast the applicant can provide the required documentation, such as a clean police record.
-The Malta citizenship by investment program requires a minimum expense of €632,000 exclusive of buying or renting a personal residence and legal services fees.
-Investments are due only after citizenship has been approved.

 Q: Can you help me find suitable real estate in Malta?